Macaroni and Cheese.

 On the same day Jefferson assumed his diplomatic role he wrote to his future secretary William Short that he wished to take his servant James with him to France “for a particular purpose.”
 He asked Short to notify James, and if possible to bring James with him when Short traveled to Philadelphia to meet Jefferson.
 If that was not possible then Short was to direct James to “immediately come on to me at Philadelphia” (Thomas Jefferson Papers, 1784).
 The particular purpose Jefferson had in mind was to have James trained in the art of French cookery (Stanton, 1993).

-James was nineteen years old when he sailed from Boston with Jefferson and his daughter Martha, familiarly called Patsy, early on the morning of July 5, 1784 (Stanton 2000).James, the older brother of Sally, the slave who bore six of Jefferson’s children.
+James was nineteen years old when he sailed from Boston with Jefferson and his daughter Martha, familiarly called Patsy, early on the morning of July 5, 1784 (Stanton 2000) along with his younger sister Sally, the slave who bore six of Jefferson’s children.
 James and Sally were half-siblings to Jefferson’s wife, Martha and therefore Uncle and Aunt to Patsy.
 The travelers arrived in Paris on August 6, 1784.
 James was apprenticed to a traiteur (caterer) named Combeaux who provided Jefferson’s meals during the first year of his stay in Paris (Rice 1976).
 He subsequently trained under Jefferson’s female cook, and also a pastry chef, as well as with a chef of the Prince de Condé.
 James learned quickly and in 1787 became the chef de cuisine at the Hôtel de Langeac which was Jefferson’s private residence on the Champs-Elysées.
 He received wages, albeit half those of the previous cuisinière, and used a portion to pay a tutor for French lessons (Stanton, 1993).

 The future American president Thomas Jefferson encountered macaroni both in Paris and in northern Italy.
 He drew a sketch of the pasta and wrote detailed notes on the extrusion process.
 In 1793, he commissioned American ambassador to Paris William Short to purchase a machine for making it.
 Evidently, the machine was not suitable, as Jefferson later imported both macaroni and Parmesan cheese for his use at Monticello (Malone, 1948).